kiarazhu/Seven-Segment-Display/README.md

 ### Using a 4-bit Binary Input

 Each digit from 0 to 9 corresponds to a 4-bit binary number (0000 to 1001).
-We will modify our display to take a 4-bit binary input from switches S0 (LSB) to S3 (MSB).
+We will modify our display to take a 4-bit binary input from four switches.
 Given the segment truth values that we found earlier, we can get the display value for each digit:

 <img height="300" alt="image4" src="https://github.com/user-attachments/assets/cd005e23-833f-4bd8-965c-9454e1ac107f" />

 To map each input to its output, I'm using the ATmega324A microchip.
 The microchip was programmed using `single_digit.c`, which does the following:

-1. Set port C pins to be inputs and connect them to switches S0 to S3.
+1. Set port C pins to be inputs and connect them to four switches.
 2. Set port A pins to be outputs and connect them to the seven-segment display.
 3. Create a perpetual loop so that the microcontroller is always listening / handling events.
 4. Mask out the upper bits of port C to read pins C0-C3, and hence obtain our 4-bit input.